 Why Patients Choose Penn Medicine's Lung Transplant Program

 Since the program's beginning in 1991, more than 1000 successful lung transplants have been performed and the lives of many patients have been dramatically improved.
-The lung transplant program at Penn Medicine, part of the Penn Transplant Institute's multi-organ transplant center at the Hospital of the University of Pennsylvania, has established a national reputation with a number of noteworthy attributes including:
+The lung transplant program at Penn Medicine, part of the Penn Transplant Institute's multi-organ transplant center at the Hospital of the University of Pennsylvania (HUP), has established a national reputation with a number of noteworthy attributes:

 - Founded in 1991, Penn is home to one of the most experienced lung transplant teams in the nation.

-- The Hospital of the University of Pennsylvania is consistently ranked as one of the top hospitals in the United States and among the nation's leaders in pulmonary disorders by U.S. News & World Report.
+- The Hospitals of the University of Pennsylvania/Penn Presbyterian are consistently ranked among the top hospitals in the United States and the highest in the Philadelphia region for Pulmonology & Lung Surgery by U.S. News & World Report.

 - Access to clinical trials and emerging research for advanced lung disease and lung transplantation.

-- Magnet recognition for excellence in nursing care at the Hospital of the University of Pennsylvania.
+- Magnet recognition for excellence in nursing care at HUP.

 - A specialized team of lung transplant pulmonologists, cardiothoracic surgeons, nurse practitioners, transplant nurse coordinators, chest radiologists, physical and respiratory therapists, financial counselors and social workers; all dedicated to caring for patients and their loved ones through the transplant process.